tarikly/Binance-Futures-Signals/README.md

 #### 🏆 BINANCE FUTURES / Sinais Fortes Brazil https://t.me/sinaisfortesfutures

 ## Note about Heroku
 Note: Person accounts receive a base of 550 free dynamic hours per month.
 In addition to these base hours, credit card verified accounts will receive an additional 450 hours to their free monthly dyno quota.
-This means that you can receive a total of 1000 free dynamic hours per month if you verify your account with a credit card.
+This means that you can receive a total of 1000 free dynamic hours per month if you verify your account with a credit card (video https://www.youtube.com/watch?v=KhOjVv2sXhs).

 As the bot will be on 24/7, consider adding the card (preferably virtual) to increase your free monthly base hours to 1000 hours.
 Source: https://devcenter.heroku.com/articles/free-dyno-hours